hoplaahei/hoplaahei.github.io/_posts/2013-12-23-howto-backup-dotfiles-to-github.md

 - add a github repository
 - use shell commands

-Choose the dotfiles or dotfolders (.****) you want backing up from your home directory and move them to a folder ~/.dotfiles.
+1. Choose the dotfiles or dotfolders (.****) you want backing up from your home directory and move them to a folder ~/.dotfiles.

-We need to remove the dots from the dotfiles/folders so they are visible in github.
+2. Remove the dots from the dotfiles/folders so they are visible in github.
 Run this loop in the terminal:

 ```
 cd ~/.dotfiles && for f in * ; do mv "$f" "${f/./}" ; done
 ```
-Now we symlink the renamed dotfiles back to their original home directory location:
+3. Symlink the renamed dotfiles back to their original home directory location:

 ```
 cd ~/.dotfiles && for f in *; do ln -s ~/.dotfiles/$f ~/.$f; done